H.R. 6938: Commerce, Justice, Science; Energy and Water Development; and Interior and Environment Appropriations Act, 2026

 Agency budget and legal teams

-They have to read both the statutory text and the House explanatory statement because the law says that statement carries the same effect as conference guidance for implementation.
+They have to work from both the statutory text and the House explanatory statement, because the law says that statement carries the same weight as conference guidance when allocating money.

-Specific priorities may depend less on the short statutory language and more on the explanatory statement that accompanies the law.
+Individual priorities depend less on the short statutory language and more on the explanatory statement, so some programs won't know their exact numbers without reading it.

 Share this story